 By Washington State University

-That’s what I found from my friend Viveka Vadyvaloo.
-She is a scientist at Washington State University who studies a kind of microbe called bacteria.
+That’s what I found out from my friend Rachel Horowitz, an archeologist at Washington State University who is very curious about the lives of our human ancestors.

 Local journalism is essential.